 The candidate determines the items to be included in the request packet.
 The following items are required or highly recommended: CV (required), a Candidate Self-statement (optional), Teaching Evaluations (optional), bibliography (optional), re-prints (optional).
-If the self-statement sent to extramural referees differs from the self-statement in Section III.U, both self-statements should be included in the file.
-(See Section III.M.2.)
+If the self-statement sent to extramural referees differs from the self-statement in Section III.T, both self-statements should be included in the file.
+(See Section III.L.2.)

 All extramural letters should be from qualified persons of a rank equal to or above the rank sought by the candidate.
 The reviewers' qualifications should include an established reputation and a disciplinary expertise enabling them to comment and assess in an informed manner.
 Preferably, such persons should be affiliated with institutions comparable in quality to the University of California.
 For single department candidates, letters should be requested from 3-6 referees suggested by the candidate, and from 3-6 referees suggested by the department and/or Chair.
-The list of referees should be adequately balanced between the candidate's suggestions and those of his/her colleagues.
-For candidates with joint appointments, letters should be requested from 4-8 referees suggested by the candidate, and from 4-8 referees suggested by the department and/or Chair.
+The list of referees should be adequately balanced between the candidate's suggestions and those of their colleagues.
+For candidates with joint appointments, letters should be requested from 4-8 referees suggested by the department and/or Chair.